euc-releases/wsone-sdk-cordova/README.md

 Please follow document at implementation [GettingStarted.md](GettingStarted.md).

 ## Release Notes
-1. Latest versions of Workspace ONE SDKs (21.4.1 for iOS and 21.3 for Android).
+1. Latest versions of Workspace ONE SDKs (21.9 for iOS and 21.8 for Android).
-2. UIWebView references removed from Workspace ONE iOS SDK.
+2. Fixed an issue on iOS version, where the system would crash when Proxy was enabled for SDK-built apps.
+3. OpenSSL library for Android SDK 21.8
+4. recievedProfiles Notification is added for iOS.

 ## Workspace One SDK Documentation
 For further details about the Workspace One SDK, navigate to https://my.workspaceone.com/products/Workspace-ONE-SDK and select the required platform, SDK version and Workspace ONE UEM console version.